David Ebsworth tells stories from history that he wishes somebody else had already written but which seem to have been overlooked – until now!

 Benefits and Economics of Self-Publishing: An honest examination of the pros and cons of independent publishing, the skills required by authorpreneurs, and Top Ten tips for selecting services needed for self-publishing.

-Never Too Late to Start: Writing in the Third Age: The entertaining experiences of beginning a writing career after retirement.
+Never Too Late to Start: Writing in the Third Age and Writing for Wellbeing: The entertaining experiences of beginning a writing career after retirement.

-Dave is normally happy to appear in return for travelling expenses and overnight accommodation (where appropriate), and will normally waive fees in favour of a charitable donation, where available.
+Dave is normally happy to appear in return for travelling expenses and overnight accommodation (where appropriate).
+He will often waive fees in favour of a charitable donation, where available.
 He’s also happy to appear, as well, in livestream online events or pre-recorded sessions.

 David Ebsworth is a member of the Alliance and details of their activities can be found here…